Presentations for tensor categories: Introduction

 We begin in Section \ref{s:C} by proving a number of general results concerning a large class of tensor categories, the key structural features of which are axiomatised in (subsets of) Assumptions \ref{a:1}--\ref{a:8}.
 These results show how presentations for such categories can be built from presentations for endomorphism monoids and certain one-sided units (Theorem \ref{t:pres}), and then how to rewrite these into tensor presentations (Theorems \ref{t:pres2} and~\ref{t:pres3}).
 Section \ref{s:DC} concerns diagram categories, and applies the general machinery of Section \ref{s:C} to quickly obtain presentations for the partition category (Theorems~\ref{t:P1} and~\ref{t:P2}), the Brauer category (Theorems~\ref{t:B1} and~\ref{t:B2}), and the Temperley-Lieb category (Theorems~\ref{t:TL1} and~\ref{t:TL2}); we also explain in Section \ref{ss:L} how to convert each such result into a presentation for the associated linear diagram category.
+In particular, we recover tensor presentations of Comes \cite{Comes2020} for the partition category (Theorem~\ref{t:P2}), and Lehrer and Zhang \cite{LZ2015} for the Brauer category (Theorem~\ref{t:B2}), with complete self-contained proofs using the uniform framework outlined in Section \ref{s:C}.
+(To the best of our knowledge, all other presentations and tensor presentations are new, with the exception of the tensor presentation of the Temperley-Lieb category (Theorem \ref{t:TL2}), which is regarded as folklore.)
 Section \ref{s:BC} treats a number of categories related to Artin braid groups: the partial vine category (Theorems~\ref{t:PV1} and~\ref{t:PV2}), the partial braid category (Theorems~\ref{t:IB1} and~\ref{t:IB2}), and the (full) vine category (Theorems~\ref{t:V1} and~\ref{t:V2}).
 Sections \ref{ss:T} and \ref{ss:O} apply these results on partial braids and vines to many categories of transformations/mappings.
-All in all, we give presentations for a dozen concrete categories, but due to the scope of the general results of Section \ref{s:C}, we believe the potential for further applications is vast.
+All in all, we give presentations for a dozen concrete categories, but due to the scope of the general results of Section \ref{s:C}, the potential for further applications is vast.